flashboss/rubia-forums/README.md

 Are you sure you want to add user 'admin' yes/no? yes

-to test it with selenium:
+to test the web application with selenium:

     deploy the application in a server
     mvn -Pselenium test

-If your web application uses a default locale different by the english you must set in the 'selenium' profile in the pom.xml:

-	mvn -Pselenium test -Duser.language=it -Duser.region=IT

-In this sample you must set the testing in the italian language.
+to test the rest api with junit:

+    deploy the rest api in a server mvn -Prest-test test

 To debug the application using Eclipse you can put this parameter: